Precise neural network computation with imprecise analog devices

-In this work we propose a new approach, whereby rather than brute-force engineering more homogeneous circuits (e.g. by increasing transistor sizes and burning more power), we employ neural network training methods as an effective optimization framework to automatically compensate for the device mismatch effects of analog VLSI circuits.
-We use the diverse measured characteristics of individual VLSI devices as constraints in an off-line training process, to yield network configurations that are tailored to the particular analog device used, thereby compensating the inherent variability of chip fabrication.
-Finally, the network parameters, in particular the synaptic weights found during the training phase can be programmed in the network, and the analog circuits can be operated at run-time in the sub-threshold region for significantly lower power consumption.
+Our work proposes a new approach, whereby rather than brute-force engineering more homogeneous circuits (e.g. by increasing transistor sizes and burning more power), we employ neural network training methods as an effective optimization framework to automatically compensate for the device mismatch effects of analog VLSI circuits.
+We use measured response characteristics of individual VLSI devices as constraints in an off-line training process, to yield network configurations that are tailored to the particular analog device used, thereby compensating the inherent variability of chip fabrication.

-In this article, in addition to introducing a novel training method for both device and network, we also propose compact and low-power candidate VLSI circuits.
+In addition to introducing a joint training method for both device and network, we also propose compact and low-power candidate VLSI circuits.
 A closed-loop demonstration of the framework is shown, based on a fabricated prototype chip, as well as detailed, large-scale simulations.
-The resulting analog electronic neural network performs as well as an ideal network, while offering at least a threefold lower power consumption over its digital counterpart.
+The resulting analog electronic neural network performs as well as an ideal network, while offering lower power consumption over its digital counterpart.